MrSkorohod/weather_app/README.md

 ## Development server
 Before you start, please install all dependencies `npm i` After that use `npm run start:weather_app` for a dev server.
 Navigate to `http://localhost:4201/`.
 The application will automatically reload if you change any of the source files.
+If you try to launch the project, please contact to me.
+I will give you the env configuration to use the API in this application.

 ## Code scaffolding